What's New in the Guidelines

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV document is published in an electronic format and updated as relevant changes in prevention and treatment recommendations occur.

 All changes are developed by the subject-matter groups listed in the document.
 (Changes in group composition also are posted promptly.)
-These changes are reviewed by the editors and by relevant outside reviewers before the document is altered.
-Major revisions within the last six months are as follows:
+These changes are reviewed by the editors and relevant outside reviewers before the document is altered.
+Major revisions within the last 6 months are as follows:

 - Updated data on incidence.

 - Provided information on doxycycline post-exposure prophylaxis for bacterial sexually transmitted infections.

 - Provided information on the availability of benzathine penicillin and procaine penicillin.

 - Updated to include medications used for the treatment of mpox.

 September 7, 2023

 - Hepatitis B Vaccine